Feko/rightmove-scraper/README.md

    - tenure (leasehold / freehold)
    - property_type
    - post_code
+ - The extracted area (rarely available, unfortunately) is converted from square feet to square meters.
- - Filters out retirement out by default
+ - Filters out retirement out by default.
- - Filters only houses by default
+ - Filters only houses by default.

 ## Usage
 Tested in Python 3.11.
 Ensure to have the dependencies installed with `$ pip install -r requirements.txt`